Study marine science at SAMS - the ocean needs YOU!

 International applicants must apply using the UHI international application form.
 Please visit the international student part of this website for language and visa requirments etc. Please get in touch with us if you are a prospective international candidate - we are friendly and here to help!

-The course fees for this programme vary for a) Scottish and EU (outside UK) students, b) UK students from outside Scotland, and c) international students who do not reside in the UK or EU.
-Please visit the University of the Highlands and Islands website for current fees - click here.
+The course fees for this programme vary for a) Scottish students, b) UK students from outside Scotland, and c) international students who do not reside in the UK.
+Please visit the UHI website for current fees - click here.

 How much a student needs to live on depends on their personal needs and chosen lifestyle.
 Below is an idea of monthly living expenses of a typical student: